crealitycloud/Creality-Cloud-RaspberryPi3/README.md

 1. **Download the Creality Cloud app**

-Before installing CrealityPi on a Raspberry Pi, please make sure you have installed the Creality Cloud app on your mobile device and registered an account on Creality Cloud.
+Before installing CrealityPi on a Raspberry Pi, please make sure you have installed the Creality Cloud app (3.0 or higher) on your mobile device and registered an account on Creality Cloud.

 iPhone &amp; iPad: [https://tinyurl.com/CrealityiOS](https://tinyurl.com/CrealityiOS)
 Android: [https://tinyurl.com/CrealityAndroid](https://tinyurl.com/CrealityAndroid)